metalforpc/Portfolio/README.md

 - The file "Ramsey_Model_ANN_Approx.ipynb" is a replication of the paper "Deep learning for solving dynamic economic models, Maliar et al. 2021" in a simpler setting.

 - The file "Static_Unconstrained_Optimization.ipynb" is instead an example of how one can solve for a Value function of an optimization problem by means of ANN.
 The advantage of doing this is that, instead of solving multiple optimiziation problem for each parameter, one can sample points from the parameter space and solve the entire optimization problem in that space.

+- The file "Credit_Risk_KPMG_Challenge.ipynb" is associated with a university project we conducted in collaboration with KPMG.
+The task was to investigate the application of Machine Learning in the credit industry.
+My team and I decided to present a comparison of the performance of Logistic Regression, Decision Tree, and Artificial Neural Networks in predicting defaults.
+Attached to the code are the dataset used and the corresponding presentation.

 ## 6. Computational Economics